Callum Cant: Career

 Cant was the head of communications at Momentum during the 2019 general election.
 Upon leaving Momentum, he returned to research and completed a postdoctoral position at the Oxford Internet Institute, University of Oxford, collaborating on the 'Fairwork AI' project with the Global Partnership on Artificial Intelligence.

 Cant has contributed over 100 articles to publications such as The Guardian, The Independent and Novara Media.
 From 2018 to 2019, he penned a column 'Stay Classy' for Vice, focusing on strikes in the UK.

 Currently, Cant is a senior lecturer in management at Essex Business School as well as an editor for Notes from Below, for which he hosts a podcast called, Workers' Inquiry.

 Research and publications

 Cant's research interests include artificial intelligence, platform capitalism, algorithmic management, workers’ inquiry, class composition, trade unions, and industrial relations.
-His published notable contributions include a book Riding for Deliveroo: Resistance in the New Economy, which investigates class conflict in platform capitalism.
-In 2024 he published "Feeding the Machine: The Hidden Human Labor Powering A.I." alongside James Muldoon and Mark Graham, an investigation into the people exploited by AI.
-He has also co-authored academic articles such as "Fast Food Shutdown: From disorganisation to action in the service sector" in Capital & Class and "Digital workerism: Technology, Platforms, and the Circulation of Workers’ Struggles" in tripleC: Communication, Capitalism & Critique.
+He has written a book, Riding for Deliveroo: Resistance in the New Economy which investigates class conflict in platform capitalism.
+In 2024 he published Feeding the Machine: The Hidden Human Labour Powering AI with James Muldoon and Mark Graham, an investigation into people exploited by AI.
+He has co-authored academic articles such as "Fast Food Shutdown: From disorganisation to action in the service sector" in Capital & Class and "Digital workerism: Technology, Platforms, and the Circulation of Workers’ Struggles" in tripleC: Communication, Capitalism & Critique.
+In 2026, he authored The Future in our Past: The General Strike, 1926/2026 with Matthew Lee, which covers the 1926 United Kingdom general strike.